 - Click Log in to Salesforce.

 To start the Integration, we recommend not to connect the sandbox as this step is done outside of HubSpot.
-If you need to do that later follow the steps here.
+If you need to do that later follow these steps.

 You'll be redirected to Salesforce to install the HubSpot integration package.